| Purpose and Importance | Committee Background | Governance & Functions |

 Simon J. Boehme is a senior at Cornell University studying Industrial and Labor Relations.
 He is a research assistant at the Scheinman Institute on Conflict Resolution at the ILR School and Cornell Law School.
 Simon was named a 2015 Mitchell Scholar.
 He is a 2013 Truman Scholar, 2010 Coca-Cola Scholar, and 2009 Bezos Scholar.
 This past summer he was an intern at the African Leadership in Johannesburg, South Africa.
 He is a former intern at the Grassroots Research and Advocacy Movement (GRAAM) in Mysore, India and a former White House intern.
 In 2010, Simon led his high school to win the first White House Race to the Top Commencement Challenge.
 Additionally, he serves on the Sherman Lake YMCA Outdoor Center Board of Directors as the first youth member.
 Simon was born and raised in Kalamazoo, Michigan.

 Jill Derby, Ph.D.
 (Senate Democrats)

 Jill Derby is a cultural anthropologist by background and training.
+Dr. Derby is currently the Vice Chair of the Board of Trustees of the American University of Iraq, Sulaimani in Kurdistan, and Vice President of the Board of Directors of the Guinn Center for Policy Priorities.
 Dr. Derby served as an adjunct faculty member in two Nevada colleges.
 She also served 18 years on the Nevada Board of Regents - the governing board of the Nevada System of Higher Education - filling three terms as board chair.
-She currently is a governance consultant for the Association of Governing Boards of Universities and Colleges for over 10 years focusing on board self-evaluation, basic board responsibilities and best practices, and presidential assessment and transition.
+She currently is a governance consultant for the Association of Governing Boards of Universities and Colleges.

 George T. French, Jr., Ph.D.
 (House Democrats)